Edit Content

 Biofeedback uses electronic sensors and medical devices to provide valuable information about the body’s natural processes.
 This information can then be used by medical professionals to develop personalized treatment plans for each patient.

-Benefits of Biofeedback Therapy
+The Benefits of Biofeedback Therapy at Avisa Recovery

 • Biofeedback is noninvasive, which is one of its greatest advantages.